 This group of children applied to become Cyber Ambassadors who take responsibility for ICT around the school and online safety.
 In addition, school prefects operate the assembly IT system, take photos for publications, help to keep their peers safe online and keep resources organised.

-Two Year 6 pupils have been elected by their peers to be trained Sports Leaders who promote physical activity and arrange sports competitions in school.
+Four Year 6 pupils have been elected by their peers to be trained Sports Leaders who promote physical activity and arrange sports competitions in school.